kmati/affront/README.md

 Derive from the TemplateViewComponent if you want a component to perform UI rendering with templates and that responds to Store notifications.
 More than likely, this is what you will want to derive from if you have an UI.

+The templating is done using [mustache.js](https://github.com/janl/mustache.js) so whatever you can do in mustache, you can do in Affront.
+For reference on mustache template substitution see the [mustache man page](http://mustache.github.io/mustache.5.html).

 # Examples that show how to use Affront

 Go to [https://github.com/kmati/affront-examples](https://github.com/kmati/affront-examples) for the examples.